aepsych.models

 • y (float) – Points at which to find the inverse.

-• probability_space (bool, optional) – Is y (and therefore the returned nearest_y) in probability space instead of latent function space?
+• probability_space (bool) – Is y (and therefore the returned nearest_y) in probability space instead of latent function space?
 Defaults to False.

 Tuple containing the value of f